List of Magic: The Gathering keywords: Proliferate

 Proliferate is a keyword action introduced in Scars of Mirrodin.
 To proliferate, a player chooses any number of permanents and/or players with a counter (e.g. a Planeswalker loyalty counter, a +1/+1 counter, a poison counter), then gives each exactly one additional counter of a kind that permanent or player already has.

 Provoke

 When a creature with provoke attacks, its controller may target a creature the defending player controls, forcing it to untap (if it is tapped) and block the attacking creature if it is able to do so.
 The ability can choose a creature that is not able to block the creature with provoke.
 Provoke is cumulative, though no creature has more than one instance of it.
 Provoke only appears in Legions.

 Prowl

 This ability is written Prowl (cost) and is an alternate cost.
 A player can cast a card for its prowl cost if the player controls a creature of the same type which dealt damage to a player that turn.
 Most cards with prowl have an additional effect if cast for their prowl cost.
 Prowl appears in Morningtide exclusively on cards that contain the Rogue subtype.

+Radiation

+At the beginning of the precombat main phase, if the player has any rad counters, mill that many cards.
+For each nonland card milled this way, the player loses one life and a rad counter.